christoga/737/README.md

 I am still disoriented to turn these hours into decimals number, please be patient😂

 ## License
-This script is licensed under MIT.
+737 is licensed under MIT.